h-fathi/DataTransitLibrary/README.md

 2- config database anme in appsetting.

-3- for test you can get big data excel file from 'https://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/'.
+3- for test you can get big data excel file from 'https://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/' and copy xlsx file to WebApp folder path.